xiezili/GitHub/README.md

 A Flask-MongoDB stack running on a custom AWS EB instance.
 Click start to have 3 random questions displayed.
 If the button flashes green, you answered correctly.
 If red, you answered wrong!

 Uses AWS Codepipeline for Continuous Integration.
-Code changes trigger deployment to our production server in AWS.
+Code changes trigger deployment to our production server in AWS (trivia-env.vwcgzcxeet.us-west-2.elasticbeanstalk.com).

 Requirements: eb CLI (`pip install awsebcli`)